BDDave-Student/CS3170/README.md

-# CS3170
+# CS3170:  Mobile Apps Development
-The projects worked on for CS3170: Mobile Apps Development focused on Object Oriented Programming using Swift.
+The projects focused on Object Oriented Programming using Swift and introduces OOP concepts to students with best and worst practices.

 ## Project 00
 An introductory program to XCode development tools and the Swift programming language.
 The project uses MVC to implement a damage calculator based from a target's armor rating and the attacker's defense to display how much damage would be taken from a hit.